 Please don’t call me

 My phone usually rings out these days.
 I either don’t get to it in time, thanks to being mid-nappy change for instance, or I know there’s no point answering it because it isn’t a good time to chat.
-One of my boys might be having a meltdown over their train track breaking or I am trying to get them dressed and out the door for swimming.
-And if it is a good time, because they are in bed asleep, for instance, I’m usually too exhausted to talk and falling asleep next to them.
+One of my boys might be having a meltdown over their train track breaking or I am trying to get them dressed and out the door for swimming lessons.
+And if it is a good time, because they are in bed asleep, for instance, I’m usually too exhausted to talk and am actually falling asleep next to them.

 Whereas texting is easy